-The long-term return expectation for the Pension Plan Investments has been determined using a building-block approach and assumes a time horizon, as defined in SERS' Statement of Investment Policy.
+The long-term return expectation for the Pension Plan Investments has been determined by using a building-block approach and assumes a time horizon, as defined in SERS' Statement of Investment Policy.
+Ohio Revised Code Section 3309.15 and the Board-adopted Investment Policy govern investment activity at SERS.
 A forecasted rate of inflation serves as the baseline for the return expectation.
 Various real return premiums over the baseline inflation rate have been established for each asset class.
 The long-term expected nominal rate of return has been determined by calculating a weighted average of the expected real return premiums for each asset class, adding the projected inflation rate, and adding the expected return from rebalancing uncorrelated asset classes.